noahehall/theBookOfNoah/databases/mysql_new.md

   -- import from file
   -- with low priority and ignoring errors/warnings
-  -- ignores the first line in the file load data low_priority infile 'path/to/file.txt' ignore
+  -- ignores the first line in the file
+  -- specify columns at the end
+  load data low_priority infile 'path/to/file.txt' ignore
     into table TABLENAME
     fields terminated by '|'
     ignore 1 lines
     lines terminated by '\n'
+    (colname1, etc...)

+  -- use a variable to set the value of some other column load data low_priority infile 'path/to/file.txt' ignore
+    into table TABLENAME
+    fields terminated by '|'
+    ignore 1 lines
+    lines terminated by '\n'
+    (colname1, @somecol etc...)
+    set @somecol = @somecall * 2

   -- analyze a select statement
   explain select...